calendar42/Calendar42-documentation/rest-api/endpoints/locations.md

 Returns a default response object with a list of [Location](/rest-api/objects/#location) objects inside the data object.

 As depicted, [Location](/rest-api/objects/#location) objects may contain one or more labels that add extra details to the location.
 These labels add extra context for a user or a service.
 It may for instance mark the location as a work location for the requesting user, or contain service specific details.

-When requesting the `/locations/` without any parameters, it will return all locations available in the system, ordered by most used by the requesting user.

 #### Parameters